 If previously removed, the discharge valve seats should be installed.
 Drop discharge valves into their seats.
-Install discharge valve spring and cap nuts.
+Install discharge valve springs and cap nuts.

 Place the inlet valve springs in the cylinder head.
 Use a small quantity of grease to hold them in place, just enough grease to keep the springs from falling out.
 Place cylinder head gasket on cylinder block.
-Carefully align cylinder head assembly on block and install cap screws.
-Torque to 175-225 inch pounds.
+Carefully align cylinder head assembly on block and install cap screws with lock washers.
+Tighten securely and evenly cap screws that hold cylinder head to block.